agiledigital-labs/sagamatron/README.md

 [Sagas](https://github.com/redux-saga/redux-saga)
 to manage state and side effects.

-However, the benfits of redux-saga come with a downside.
+However, the benefits of redux-saga come with a downside.
 There is a lot of boilerplate code that needs to be written to support the patterns enforced by redux and redux-saga.